villhei/elixirtut/elixir_web/app/chapters/introduction.md

 Elixir is a functional programming language for the Erlang virtual machine BEAM.
 Elixir is a functional and concurrent general purpose language deriving from Erlang.
 Elixir decorates Erlang's extremely powerful concurrency model with features such as macros and support metaprogramming.

 Elixir is a relatively new language.
 The first version of the language was released in 2012.
 Elixir is the brainchild of José Valim.
-José Valim is one of the the authors of the Rails project for the Ruby language, and syntactical influence from Ruby is obvious in Elixir.
+José Valim is one of the authors of the Rails project for the Ruby language and syntactical influence from Ruby is obvious in Elixir.

 Elixir was chosen for this guide instead of languages such as `haskell`, `clojure` or `scala` for it's clean syntax, ease of use and small, understandable language core and for it's powerful Erlang-adopted features for parallel processing.